Clients & Cases

 The Employer has been prevented from commencing manufacture of his product, and is now being sued for breach of contract by one of his customers for failing to deliver key orders for his company.

-There were no weekly liquidated and ascertained damages set in the Appendix to conditions of contract and thus damages for late completion are claimed on actual loss incurred by the Employer.
-There was also no time for completion stated in the Appendix to the Contract and it is suggested by the Employers Solicitor that in fact ‘time may be at large'.
+There were no weekly liquidated and ascertained damages set in the Appendix to conditions of the contract and thus damages for late completion are claimed on the actual loss incurred by the Employer.
+There was also no time for completion stated in the Appendix to the Contract and it is suggested by the Employers Solicitor that in fact ‘time may be at large’.

 There was unforeseen ground water and periods of inclement weather which hindered progress of wet trades due to cold temperatures and excessive flooding.
 There were allegedly periods of what the Contractor has claimed as exceptionally inclement weather which delayed the works, but the Architect decided that such a claim did not pass his interpretation of what is deemed ‘exceptionally inclement’ weather and deemed it merely ‘inclement’ weather.